ScarpMarc/AMSC-Examples/Examples/src/Parallel/Utilities/README.md

 In the same `partition.hpp` file, we have a template function, `counts_and_displacements()`, that takes a valid partitioner and returns the corresponding `counts` and `displacements` vectors, ready to be used in a `MPI_Gatherv` or `MPI_Scatterv`.

+## mpi_utils ##
+A set of utilities taken from the Muster code developed at Lawrence Livermore Labs.
+For details, see http://github.com/LLNL/muster.
+Take note of the licence statement in the code.

+In particular it defines `MPI_SIZE_T`, useful when you want to send object of std::size_t type.

 #Instructions#

-If you just type `make all`, or simply `'make`, you compile a test code for the partitioner.
-If you then do `make install` the content of this folder goes in the correct `include` folder to be available for other examples.
+If you just type `make all`, or simply `make`, you compile a test code for the partitioner. **If you do `make install` the content of this folder goes in the correct `include` folder and will be available for other examples.**